-Public recreational water includes public pools, public spas, public wading pools, splash pads/spray pads, and public beaches.
+Public recreational water includes public pools, public spas, public wading pools, splash pads/spray pads and public beaches.
+Public pools also include new novel types of pools such as cold plunge pools, hot water pools, and public floatation pools/tanks.

 Operators